Deploy Robotic Processes and Apps

 Administrators can efficiently deploy robotic processes between environments without needing to coordinate closely with the developer who coded the robotic process.
 You won't need access to an integrated development environment or the repository directly to collect these files.
 Instead, Appian RPA bundles everything into a ZIP file for administrators or non-developers to easily deploy to target environments.

 Workflow libraries are defined in the RPA console and referenced within the definition of a robotic process.
-When exporting a robotic process that relies on a workflow library, Appian will automatically export the definition and the Java artifacts of the workflow library.
+When exporting a robotic process that relies on a workflow library, Appian will automatically export the definition and the Java artifacts of the workflow library, as long as the artifacts are in the default console repository.
+If the workflow library points to a repository that isn't the default, Appian will still export the workflow library definition, but not the Java artifacts.

 Learn more about libraries in Appian RPA.